Gdalik/EarQuiz_website/pages/info.md

 dimension and different set of listening skills which are all about *hearing differences in **sound***.

-I don't know who is the pioneer of it, but I hadn't heard anything of these practices before I found [David Moulton's *Golden Ears Audio Ear Training* CD series][1] back in 2007, when I used to be an educator, and I was getting started after graduating from the university.
+I don't know who is the pioneer of it, but I hadn't heard anything of these practices before I found [David Moulton's *Golden Ears Audio Ear Training* CD series][1] back in 2007, when I used to be an educator, and I started my path after graduating from the university.
 And I thought it was such a pity I hadn't been taught like that!
 So, I decided to explore this method together with my
 students: guessing equalization, applied to pink noise and music records, different types of effects and processing, etc.
 But the ideas were in the air.
 And I was not the only one who started to use this approach.
 One or two years later,